wincent/wincent/README.md

 ./install --step --start='make directories' dotfiles
 ```

+#### `./install` hangs on the first run

+If running on a brand new OS install where you have never used `sudo` before, `./install` may appear to hang after requesting your password.
+This is because `sudo` may show a "lecture"[^lecture] on first run that requires you to respond to a prompt.
+When running in the context of `./install`, you never see this prompt, because `sudo` is running in a subprocess, which causes the run to hang.

+[^lecture]: See `man sudoers`.

+To avoid this, one time only, run `sudo -v` before running `./install`.

 ## License

 Unless otherwise noted, the contents of this repo are in the public domain.
 See the [LICENSE](LICENSE.md) for details.